apache/mina-sshd/README.md

 # Set up an SSH client in 5 minutes

 SSHD is designed to easily allow setting up and using an SSH client in a few simple steps.
 The client needs to be configured and then started before it can be used to connect to an SSH server.
-There are a few simple steps for creating a client instance - for more more details refer to the `SshClient` class.
+There are a few simple steps for creating a client instance - for more details refer to the `SshClient` class.

 ## Creating an instance of the `SshClient` class